jmort91/is415ihc/ihc415/homepage/media/readme.md

         )
         STATIC_ROOT = os.path.join(BASE_DIR, 'static')

-When you deploy to a web server, run `dmp_collectstatic` to collect your static files into a separate directory (called `/static/` in the settings above).
+When you deploy to a web server, run `dmp_collectstatic` to collect your static files into a separate IHCy (called `/static/` in the settings above).
 You should then point your web server (Apache, Nginx, IIS, etc.) to serve this folder directly to browsers.

 See the DMP tutorial for more information on static files.